 - Special Constabulary Team of the Year Arthur Ellis Memorial:

 Gloucestershire Police’s Operation Indemnis team was awarded for their proactive approach to policing the strategic road network.
-In the first six months since its introduction on 1 November 2018, the team committed 1,510 hours, gave educational warnings to 301 drivers, found three individuals positive for alcohol and four positive for drugs, seized 47 vehicles, reported 35 traffic offences and assisted 41 breakdowns.
+In the first six months since its introduction on 1 November 2018, the team committed 1,510 hours, gave educational warnings to 301 drivers, found three individuals positive for alcohol and four positives for drugs, seized 47 vehicles, reported 35 traffic offences and assisted 41 breakdowns.

 Our 300 Police Support Volunteers (PSVs) are people from various walks of life who dedicate some of their spare time to perform tasks which complement the duties performed by our police officers and paid staff.